alex-miller-0/Ethereum_Blockchain_Parser/README.md

 This was written for python 3.4.
 Some things will probably break if you try to do this analysis in python 2.

-## Preprocessing
+## Workflow

+The following outlines the procedure used to turn the data from bytes on the blockchain to data in a CSV file.

+### 1. Process the blockchain

 Preprocessing is done with the `Crawler` class, which can be found in the `Preprocessing/Crawler` directory.
 Before instantiating a `Crawler` object, you need to have geth and mongo processes running.
-This can be by running `boot_scripts.sh` found in the `Crawler/scripts` directory.
-After these processes are running, either run `Crawler/crawl.py` or start a `Crawler()` instance.
-This will go through the processes of requesting and processing the blockchain from geth and copying it over to a mongo collection named `transactions`.
-Note that at the time of writing, the Ethereum blockchain has about 1.5 million blocks so this will take a few hours.
+Starting a `Crawler()` instance will go through the processes of requesting and processing the blockchain from geth and copying it over to a Mongo collection named `transactions`.
 Once copied over, you can close the `Crawler()` instance.

-## Workflow

 ### 1. Take a snapshot of the blockchain